amoh-godwin/threads_image_viewer/article/thread.md

 $ python main.py ./test/some_image.jpg
 ```

-You should see a beautiful image.
+You should see a beautiful image, that you specified.